yasirali0/fast_correlation_attack_on_tor/README.md

 # GPU-Accelerated Deep Learning-based Correlation Attack on Tor Networks

-This correlation attack is an implementation of [DeepCoFFEA Attack](https://github.com/traffic-analysis/deepcoffea.git) but with reduced correlation time.
+This repository contains the modified version of [DeepCoFFEA Attack](https://github.com/traffic-analysis/deepcoffea.git).
+Modifications include reduction in correlation time and reduction in memory consumption at training time.

 ## Abstract
 ```